admpresales/lr-vugen-aos-shopping/README.md

 # aos-shopping

 This test can be used to create LoadRunner result sets, that can then can be used for demoing to show how specific issues can be created.
+It was formerly part of the dummy-vugen script.
 A few notes:

 It does not actually go against any website.
 Instead, all of the "transaction times" are created by using sleep statements.